 Following the War of 1812, the War Department studied and planned the construction of masonry fortifications for coastal defense.
 Because of Ship Island's natural deep-water harbor and its location near important ports, this small island was viewed as an important strategic location.
-The small and remote island also posed logistical problems which delayed construction until the mid-1850s.
+However, the fact that it was remote posed logistical problems which delayed construction until the mid-1850s.
 By the start of the Civil War in 1861, the walls of the fort stood only 6 to 8 feet above the level of the sand.

-SHortly after Mississippi seceded from the Union in January, 1861, Mississippi militiamen took possession of the island and the unfinished fort.
-The militia soon abandoned the island, however, given the difficulty and expense of provisioning a garrison on the small island.
+Shortly after Mississippi seceded from the Union in January, 1861, Mississippi militiamen took possession of the island and the unfinished fort.
+They soon abandoned the island, however, given the difficulty and expense of provisioning a garrison on the small island.
 Confederate troops returned in June and mounted several cannons on the island.
-On July 9, the small Confederate battery engaged the USS Massachusetts, but the brief exchange of cannon fire resulted in few injuries or damage to the ship.
+On July 9, the small Confederate battery engaged the USS Massachusetts, but the brief exchange of cannon fire resulted in few injuries and little damage to the ship.
 This 20-minute exchange would be the only military engagement in which Ship Island or the fort would be directly involved.
 It also led to the island's nickname as "Fort Massachusetts" (the Army never gave the fort an official title).